ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   # Directory for storing downloaded climate data
   download_dir: ~/climate_data

+  # Disable the automatic download of missing CMIP3, CMIP5, CMIP6, CORDEX,
+  # and obs4MIPs data from ESGF [true]/false.
+  offline: true

   # Auxiliary data directory, used by some recipes to look for additional datasets
   auxiliary_data_dir: ~/auxiliary_data